Hacks

 Directions: Exit from gate 1A/1B and board the MRT at Nicoll Highway station.
 Alight at Dhoby Ghaut Station and transfer to the North-South line and alight at City Hall station.
 Tada – you’ll now be able to re-enter the circuit through gates 3A and 3B.

 Alternatively, you can also alight at Esplanade station (Exit F) and walk towards City Hall via City Link Mall.
+While you’re at it, you may as well read our guide on MRT hacks so you can reach home faster and toh.

 P.S.
-If you get thirsty from all that walking, there are many free water refill stations throughout the circuit – just remember to bring a reusable bottle.
+If you get thirsty from all that walking, there are many free water refill stations throughout the circuit – just remember to bring a reusable water bottle.

 3. Walk on the actual race tracks at the end of each day